ericgross/ericgross/concepts/quality.md

 It takes time to build quality software and it should only be attempted when there is confidence that the software should be used well into the future.

+Computers can read code regardless of the quality - it is people who benefit from increased code quality.
+Beneficiaries include everyone else on your team as well as your future self.
+Anyone who is going to need to change that code will benefit.

 ## What is it?

 Software that meets business demands today can be incapable of being changed over time to respond to future changes.
 Quality software meets future business needs - and it builds on software that meet's today's needs as a starting point.